jayjay161/php-foundations-datastructures-CorpuzJ/README.md

 # php-foundations-datastructures-CorpuzJ

-# Anime & Manga Library Project
+# Anime & Manga Library

 # Project Purpose
 This project demonstrates how to organize and display anime and manga titles using PHP.